ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 If there are two `.msi` installers, the one with `x86-64` is for x86-64 architecture Windows machines.
 You may check it through `Setting` - `System` - `About` - `Device specifications` - `System Type`.

-If there are three `.msi` installers, the one with `x86-64-AVX2` is for x86-64 architecture Windows machines which support AVX2, which [includes](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2):
+If there are three `.msi` installers, the one with `x86-64-AVX2` is for x86-64 architecture Windows machines which support AVX2, see [AVX2 Support](#avx2-support) for more info.

-- Intel
-	- Non Celeron or Pentium: Haswell processors (Q2 2013) and newer, except models branded as Celeron and Pentium
-	- Celeron or Pentium: Tiger Lake processors (Q3 2020) and newer
-- AMD
-	- Excavator processors (Q2 2015) and newer.

-On Windows machines which support AVX2, `x86-64-AVX2` could use significantly less CPU (up to 50% less) compared to `x86-64`.

 On Windows, the plugin requires Direct2D support.
 The plugin is compatible with Windows 10 and later.